Town of Lunenburg COVID-19 Pandemic Information

 • The Back and Front Harbour Trails are allowed to remain open for exercise only.
 If you can walk to it, you can use it.
 Please do not drive to a trail.
 Users must maintain a two-metre/six-foot separation distance from all others at all times unless they are members of your own household (no more than five people).
 If you must pass someone on the Trail be sure to maintain physical distance by moving to the shoulder of the Trail on your far right – including those on bicycles.
 Please don’t socialize on the Trail – do that later by phone, email, etc. This applies to Town sidewalks as well.

-• The Broad Street Boat Launch will be re-opening later this month with Provincial physical distancing requirements for all users.
-Further information will be provided next week.
+• The Broad Street Boat Launch has re-opened with Provincial physical distancing requirements for all users.

 The Town’s after-hours contact number is 902-527-0150 for any urgent municipal inquiries.